drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * Use in-memory(unsaved) model objects in your tests wherever you can; it makes your tests faster.

+* Continuous Integration

+> Automating the running of your functional tests during development, is `Continuous Integration`.
+As your functional tests take longer to run, the probability increases that functional tests won't be run. `Continuous Integration` is supposed to prevent said phenomenon from occurring via automation using a tool such as Jenkins.
+[Jenkins Docs](https://jenkins.io/doc/)

+> Running Functional Tests Headless
+>> "Headless" means functional tests that don't require a web browser.
+If you're developing a front facing application, chances are high that you will be creating functional tests to ensure the HTML/CSS/JavaScript are behaving properly.
+These will require a web browser. i.e. a head.
+There are headless browsers such as `PhantomJS` or `SlimerJS`.
+The issue with headless browsers are two fold:

+    1) They aren't not "real" web browsers.
+You can't be sure you're going to catch all the strange quirks and behaviors actual web browsers user

+    2) They can behave quite differently with Selenium, in some instances requiring a refactor of functional tests to even run.

+>> There _IS_ an argument to be made for `headless` browsers as a "dev-only" tool to speed up running of FTs on the developers machine, while the tests on the CI server use actual browsers.

 # Web development Facts
 -----------------------